Best Addiction Counseling Programs in Minnesota

 Online & Campus Based - Visit Website

-Winona State University's Addictions Counseling graduate certificate program equips students for the Licensed Alcohol and Drug Counselor (LADC) exam in Minnesota.
-Ideal for working adults, it offers flexible online coursework with an in-person practicum requirement.
-The program welcomes graduates with a bachelor's degree, providing a pathway to board certification without a master's degree.
-Alumni find rewarding careers in treatment centers, mental health services, and more.
-Start in fall or summer for a tailored educational journey.
+Winona State University's Addictions Counseling graduate certificate program prepares students for the Licensed Alcohol and Drug Counselor (LADC) exam in Minnesota.
+This hybrid program combines flexible online coursework with an in-person practicum requirement, making it ideal for working adults.
+The program accepts bachelor's degree graduates and provides a direct pathway to board certification without requiring a master's degree.
+No entrance exam is required for admission.
+Students can start in fall or summer and pursue diverse career opportunities in treatment centers and mental health services.

 - Prepares for LADC exam